 Why do plastics have numbers inside recycling symbols if they’re not recyclable?

 A number inside a recycling symbol does not mean an item should be tossed into your recycling bucket.
 The numbers on plastic containers are resin codes used by the plastics industry to identify the type of plastic used to make the container.
-Unfortunately, not all plastics with the 1-7 symbol are recyclable at this time.
+Unfortunately, given the current problems in the recycling market (see above) not all plastics with the 1-7 symbol are recyclable at this time.

 Can some materials not allowed in a residential recycling bucket be recycled elsewhere?

 In some cases, yes.
 For example, area stores — includng Giant Eagle, Whole Foods, and Target — accept plastic bags and plastic film for recycling (visit https://www.plasticfilmrecycling.org/recycling-bags-and-wraps/find-drop-off-location/).
-Use the Waste Wizard in the ShakeRecycles app (bit.ly/shrecycles) to find out if a particular material is recyclable elsewhere.
-Use the calendar feature to learn about community recycling events.
+View our community recycling events for opportunities to recycle computer equipment and shredded paper.
+TerraCycle is another way to recycle many items not allowed in your in-home recycling container.

 How can I keep up?

 We recommend following the Cuyahoga County Solid Waste District on Twitter, Facebook or Instagram for ongoing advice and information about recyling in our region.
-You can also sign up for their monthly Talking Trash newsletter.
-And, of course, download the ShakeRecycles app!
+You can also find helpful information about how to recycle correctly in Cuyahoga County, including here in Shaker, at cuyahogarecycles.org

 Visit the online home of Shaker Life magazine.